ali-furkan/website/README.md

 $ npm run dev // yarn dev
 ```

-Also duplicates the .env.example as .env and fill it.
+Also duplicate the .env.example as .env and fill it.

 ## License